Grenoble: Entertaining Things to Do and See

 Top Tourist Attractions in Grenoble

-Grenoble is more of an industrial city, yet that doesn’t make it any less approachable when it comes to tourism.
-In fact, its strategic location makes it one of the most splendid cities in France.
-Thanks to the great mountains, this city offers an opulent vista that you won’t find elsewhere.
+Grenoble is more of an industrial city, yet that doesn’t make it less approachable regarding tourism.
+Its strategic location makes it one of the most splendid cities in France.
+Thanks to the great mountains, this city offers an opulent vista you won’t find elsewhere.

-While observing the superb landscapes, you can take a glimpse into the city’s history through the bountiful museums and art centers.
-So, get yourself acquainted with the city’s top tourist attractions and add them to your bucket list.
+While observing the superb landscapes, you can glimpse the city’s history through the bountiful museums and art centres.
+So, get acquainted with the city’s top tourist attractions and add them to your bucket list.

 Fort de La Bastille (The Bastille Fortress)

-You can’t step a foot into Grenoble without willing to visit its most popular attraction, La Bastille.
-This magnificent site has been around since the 19th century when it was initially a military fort.
-It still stands tall, and that made it one of the city’s most well-known sites.
+You can’t step a foot into Grenoble without being willing to visit its most popular attraction, La Bastille.
+This magnificent site has existed since the 19th century, when it was initially a military fort.
+It still stands tall, making it one of the city’s most well-known sites.

-The Bastille towers over Grenoble city by being hundreds of meters above sea level.
+The Bastille towers over Grenoble city hundreds of meters above sea level.
 Such height offers a picturesque panoramic view of the whole city.
-Don’t deprive your eyes of seeing those scenic outlooks and scrutinize the surrounding mountains from up there.
+Don’t deprive your eyes of seeing those scenic outlooks; scrutinize the surrounding mountains.

 Le Magasin National Center of Contemporary Art

-This building was formally a warehouse that Gustave Eiffel, one of the world’s most prominent architects, built back in 1986.
-Today, this building has become one of France’s most prevalent art galleries that have recently become a significant tourist attraction.
+This building was formally a warehouse that Gustave Eiffel, one of the world’s most prominent architects, built in 1986.
+Today, this building has become one of France’s most prevalent art galleries and has recently become a significant tourist attraction.
 It is large enough to cast a shadow over the city of the Alps, Grenoble.

-The art gallery has a relatively bright space, thanks to its spectacular glass roof.
+The art gallery has a relatively bright space thanks to its spectacular glass roof.
 It displays some of the finest modern artworks that merit seeing.
-Interestingly, it also offers the opportunity for young talents to get noticed by featuring their art.
+Interestingly, featuring their art also allows young talents to get noticed.

 Musée Dauphinois (The Dauphinois Museum)